 Because never events are events that the NQF states should never occur, a patient who has suffered from a never event listed on the NQF site most likely has a claim for medical malpractice.
 Every never event listed by the NQF is serious and preventable, and only occurs when a healthcare professional has acted negligently.

 If you or someone you love was harmed by a never event, you are encouraged to seek legal representation.
 The team at Berkowitz and Hanna LLC can help you recover damages for your never event-related injuries.
-Call us at 866-479-7909 or contact us online to schedule a consultation.
+Contact us online to schedule a consultation.